zyth0s/psi4julia/README.md

 > What I cannot create, I do not understand. - Richard Feynman

-The overall goal of the Psi4NumPy project is to provide an interactive quantum chemistry framework for reference implementations, rapid prototyping, development, and education.
+The overall goal of the Psi4Julia project is to provide an interactive quantum chemistry framework for reference implementations, rapid prototyping, development, and education.
 To do this, quantities relevant to quantum chemistry are computed with the
 <span style="font-variant:small-caps;"> Psi4 </span> electronic structure package, and subsequently manipulated
-using the Numerical Python (NumPy) package.
+using the Julia.
 This combination provides an interface that is both simple to use and remains relatively fast to execute.